Rubenpombo/Movie-Success-Insights/README.md

 The pdf *Final_report* contains step by step the path that was followed, detailing the preprocessing steps, visualizations created and coclusions afterwards.

-The dashboard collects all the visualizations created in the investigation. :es:
+The dashboard collects all the visualizations created in the investigation.
 Explore the interactive dashboard [here](https://rubenpartepombo.shinyapps.io/final_project/)

 ## Authors:
-- Ruben Parte Pombo 🇪🇸
+- Ruben Parte Pombo
-- Miguel Pinto 🇵🇹
+- Miguel Pinto
-- Bárbara Ramos 🇵🇹
+- Bárbara Ramos